anascbe/anascbe/README.md

 ### Hello 👋

 I’m Anas, a software designer crafting tailored experiences for digital products.
-Currently, a founding product designer at MetricsMatter.
+Currently, a founding product designer at a startup.

 In the past, I’ve designed products for companies such as Paytm, Chargebee and a handful of startups in the B2B space.